 God met Israel when the State of Israel was Established

 This week’s portion begins with the end of Exodus chapter 27 and includes the instructions for Aaron and their priests in their worship roles — their clothes, the sanctification process they will go through, and some instruction regarding the altar, the incense altar and the “tent of meeting.”
-It is the instruction with regard to this “tent” that I would like to focus on this week.
+It is the instruction with regard to this “tent” that I would like to focus on.

 In discussing the regular daily sacrifice, Scripture refers to the place where it will be brought: “at the entrance to the ‘tent of meeting’ before G-d that I will meet with you there to speak to you there.
 And I will meet there with the Children of Israel and it will be sanctified in my glory.”
 (Exodus 29:43-44).
 I have purposely placed the words “tent of meeting” in quotations, because it is the translation of these words that I want to discuss.